The paper towel is one of the greatest inventions ever and, frankly, I think too many of us take them for granted.

 paper towels are a waste of money….use dish rags or cleaning rags, toss in the laundry.
 This country uses way too many disposable products.

-I agree that Kirkland Signature paper towels provide the best value.
+I think that Kirkland Signature paper towels provide the best value.
 I appreciate the Create-a-Size option, although I know that a lot of people disagree.
 I just use two smaller half-sheets for big messes… the fact that they are really durable, and can even be wrung and reused makes a huge difference on roll longevity.

 What an experiment.
 Nice job Len!
 Been using the Scott brand for years.
-I have never switched, but I will definitely try other brands.

 Actually, Consumer reports is not the best product testing site.
 Many of the products they test no longer exist in stores.
 A better product testing site is thesweethome.com and their explanations are better.
 Additionally, you don’t have to subscribe to their site!
 (No, I don’t work for them.)